configurar-nginx-dos-dominios-raspberry-pi

 Nginx is a high-performance web server used to serve static and dynamic content on the web.

-On a Raspberry Pi, Nginx can be an excellent choice for handling multiple domains and web applications from a single server.
+On a Raspberry Pi, Nginx can be an excellent option for handling multiple domains and web applications from a single server.

 In this tutorial, we will learn how to configure Nginx to serve two different domains on our Raspberry Pi.